Cakeyan/SoPhy_Evaluation/rope.md

 **00944**

-How many hollow pulleys are there in the video?
+Is the tension of the purple rope greater than that of the green rope?

 **00945**

-How many brown objects are there in the video?
+How many red objects are there in the video?

 **00946**

-What can we do to let the green pulley to rotate clockwise?
+If the brown cube were much heavier, which of the following would happen?

-A. Increase the mass of the pink cube
+A. The purple pulley would not move

-B. Decrease the mass of the white cube
+B. The brown pulley would not rotate

-C. Increase the mass of the brown cube
+C. The brown pulley would move down

-D. Decrease the mass of the brown cube
+D. The pink pulley would not move

 **00947**

-If the pink cube were much lighter, which direction would the brown cube move?
+Which direction would the pink cube move if the pink cube were much lighter?

 A. Down

-B. Stationary
+B. Up

-C. Up
+C. Stationary

 ----